For companies that store, use or produce hazardous chemicals, proper management can be a matter of life and death.

 How to Implement Process Safety Management

-Process Safety Management is complex and requires a multidimensional approach that blends technology and management solutions.
-Every Process Safety Management program should include 14 basic elements, according to OSHA.
+PSM is complex and requires a multidimensional approach that blends technology and management solutions.
+According to OSHA PSM, every Process Safety Management program should include 14 basic elements, according to OSHA.
 Here is a brief overview:

 1. Process safety information: Staff should have access to basic information about the hazards of the chemicals and tools they are using on the job.

-2. Process hazard analysis: This helps organizations evaluate their processes and operations to identify potential hazards.
+2. Process hazard analysis: This helps organizations evaluate their processes and operations to identify potential threats and safety issues.
 Still, organizations can’t manage safety and hazards until they know what hazards are actually in their facilities.

 3. Operating procedures: Work should follow consistent, well-established safety protocol.